Negin-Ghamsarian/AdaptNet-MICCAI2021/README.md

 This neural network architecture is especially designed to deal with severe deformations and scale variations by fusing sequential and parallel feature maps adaptively.

-**The detailed architecture of the CPF and SFF modules of AdaptNet**
+**The detailed architecture of the CPF and SFF modules of AdaptNet:**

 <img src="./Network-Architecture-Images/BD8.png" alt="The detailed architecture of the CPF and SFF modules of AdaptNet." width="700">

 ## Citation